-Korean Soul Food at its best!
-This simplified recipe for Korean Bibimbap comes with an extra portion of delicious Spicy Sesame Chicken!
+This easy recipe for Korean Bibimbap comes with an extra portion of delicious Spicy Sesame Gochujang Chicken!
 A satisfying Asian feast full of proteins and veg!

 How was Easter, you guys?
 Ours was a blast!
 We didn’t see the Easter bunny this year, but we did have a moose in the parking lot.
 He didn’t bring anything special, though.

 But that’s no biggie as we had a whole batch of Hot Cross Muffins and the odd Chocolate Bunny.

 By the way, did you know, that you can drink wine out of a beheaded Chocolate Bunny?
 Remember this for next year!
 You might want to use a straw, though.

 Well, it’s been a feast and now is the time to jump back on the wagon.

 So what would you say to some healthy Asian Comfort Food?

 Korean Bibimbap Recipe with Spicy Sesame & Gochujang Chicken

 This recipe for Easy Korean Bibimbap Rice Bowls is just what I need after a weekend of indulgence!
 It is simple, healthy and satisfying!